sylviasolo/Votemandering/README.md

 2. optimal budget allocation
 3. Round 1 and round 2 results

 This notebook can be used to compare the effects of compactness factor: two datafiles should be submitted, named datafile1 and datafile2 in the input cell.
-We can also play with the budget range, alpha and the number of samples.
+We can also play with the budget range, alpha, and show boxplots comparing the outputs for large data (the number of samples).
 Outputs excel sheets showing total additional seats won for k samples, given all inputs, datafiles.